-- Summary of all facts of the case relevant to the issue. - A summary of the relationship, situation or structure of the transactions, issues or related parties involved.
-A group organogram would be useful in complex cases. - Documentation to support the above information including copies of correspondence, agreements or contracts, tax certificates, receipts etc. - Amounts involved (in both pounds sterling and any foreign currency, including any exchange rates used).
+- > Summary of all facts of the case relevant to the issue. - A summary of the relationship, situation or structure of the transactions, issues or related parties involved.
+A group organogram would be useful in complex cases. - ➤ Documentation to support the above information including correspondence, agreements or contracts, tax certificates, receipts etc. - Amounts involved (in both the local currency and foreign currency, including any exchanges rates used).